Chart Color Schemes

 Umina Beach is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Umina Beach's dwellings, as per the latest Census, were 76.9% houses and 23.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 74.2% houses and 25.9% other dwellings.
-Home ownership in Umina Beach was 34.9%, with mortgaged dwellings at 31.1% and rented dwellings at 34.0%.
-The median monthly mortgage repayment was $2,100, below the Sydney metro average of $2,150.
-The median weekly rent was $400, matching Sydney metro's figure but exceeding the national average of $375.
-Nationally, Umina Beach's mortgage repayments were higher than the Australian average of $1,863.
+Umina Beach's dwellings, as per the latest Census data, consisted of 76.9% houses and 23.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 74.2% houses and 25.9% other dwellings.
+Home ownership in Umina Beach stood at 34.9%, with mortgaged dwellings at 31.1% and rented ones at 34.0%.
+The median monthly mortgage repayment was $2,100, below Sydney metro's $2,150.
+Median weekly rent was $400, matching Sydney metro's figure.
+Nationally, Umina Beach's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing